ansys/pyoptislang/doc/source/examples/index.rst

 Examples
 ========

 End-to-end examples show how you can use PyOptiSLang.
-If PyOptiSLang is intalled on your machine, you can download these examples as Python files or Jupyter notebooks and run them locally.
+If PyOptiSLang is installed on your machine, you can download these examples as Python files or Jupyter notebooks and run them locally.